 Many job interviews are largely similar.
+The same goes for part time job interview questions.
 The questions take the same model, and some are repeated everywhere while others are just rephrased.
 A part-time job interview, however, is unique and different at most levels.
 Employers are not just looking for anyone.
 They are looking for people who have the ability to combine two jobs or combine a part-time job with other commitments such as studying or parenting.
 The employer will always do thorough research before even selecting a candidate for an interview.
 So what are part-time job interview questions, and how should you respond to them?

 Part-time jobs entail working for fewer hours and mostly under very little supervision.
 The employer will try to create an understanding or a special relationship with the potential employee as early as during the interview.